ArsenalPay/Joomshopping-ArsenalPay-CMS/README.md

 ## How to install
 1. Make zip archive from src files excluding ReadMe file from:
-	`https://github.com/ArsenalPay/Joomshopping-ArsenalPay-CMS/` (Important!
-The archive must contain the structure of the project itself, without additional folder in the upper level.)
+	`https://github.com/ArsenalPay/Joomshopping-ArsenalPay-CMS/` (IMPORTANT!
+The archive must contain the structure of the project itself, without any additional folder in the upper level of the structure.)
 2. Go to Joomla! admin panel.
 3. There go  to **Components > JoomShopping > Install & Update**.
 4. Upload  ArsenalPay module zip package.